ManuelBehrendt/Mera.jl/README.md

 ## Package Installation
-The package is tested against Julia 1.6 and can be installed with the Julia package manager.
+The package is tested against the long-term supported Julia 1.6.x (recommended) and can be installed with the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run:

 ```julia